 Precise knife techniques are the heart of Japanese cuisine and fundamental in the art of sushi making.
-Chef Naoki shared with us the different types of Sushi knives, their names, what they’re used for and what he prefers to work with.
+Chef Naoki shared with us his collection of knives, their uses and his favorite ones to work with.
 There are over 20 different knives used to prepare sushi, ranging from vegetable knives to butchering blades.
-Chef Naoki highlighted a few that every Sushi Chef should have: a Gyutou, Deba, Yanagi, and Usaba.
+Chef Naoki highlighted a few that every sushi chef should have in their repertoire; Gyutou, Deba, Yanagi, and Usaba.

 Gyutou | Chef’s Knife

 Gyutou knives are the Japanese equivalent of European chef’s knife.
 Chef Naoki says that this knife is the ideal all-purpose knife that’s easy to maintain, has versatility and stays sharper longer.
 He can break down a tuna, fillet a salmon and then cut some basil, without pause.
 He also said that he keeps a gyutou in his knife bag at all times.